sdsc-ordes/smoc-api/docs/review-comments.md

 - Write all titles in markdown files capitalized (correct English).
 I am somewhat unsure with stuff like `Welcome to the modos-api documentation`.
   But I think consistency matters more. (?)

+- Change `Makefile` to `justfile`: Its a better and nicer command runner. `make` is really old and has some arcane workings I want nobody to expose to =).

 ## Code Review 🐊